 Innovations in Heating and Cooling

-It’s no secret that the engine in your car works best when it’s warm.
-The heat must be able to travel somewhere.
-Radiators are the solution.
+It’s not a secret that the engine of your car performs best when it’s warm.
+However, that heat must go somewhere.
+Radiators are the answer.

-A cooling system utilizes refrigerant, ductwork, and fans to distribute the air.
-A heating system uses a fuel source like gas or oil to warm the air.
+A cooling system makes use of refrigerant, ductwork, and fans to distribute air.
+Heating systems use an energy source such as oil or gas to warm the air.

 Variable-Speed Technology

-When it is about cooling and heating variable speed technology, it is among the most important innovations in years.
-The motors that blow air in gas furnaces and air handlers use this technology to regulate the airflow through your home.
-This technology is designed for a more uniform distribution of air throughout your home, reducing hot and cold spots.
+When it comes to heating and cooling variable speed technology is one of the most significant innovations of recent the past few years.
+This technology is used by the blower motor in gas furnaces as well as air handlers to operate at various speeds that regulate airflow throughout your home.
+This technology is designed for an even distribution of air throughout your home, while reducing hot and cold spots.

-The idea behind variable-speed technology is to match the output of your system to your home’s energy needs.
-For instance, most people don’t drive with just one gear, instead opting to shift gears according to the requirements of their vehicle and the road conditions.
-The same concept applies in your home.
-Variable speed systems provide homeowners and contractors with a variety of benefits, including energy savings, lower sound levels, improved indoor air quality, and the potential for utility company rebates.
+The concept behind variable-speed technology is to match your system’s output to the energy requirements of your home.
+Most people would not drive their car in only one gear.
+Instead, they’d shift gears based on the demands of driving the vehicle or the road conditions.
+This is also true for your home.
+Variable speed systems offer homeowners and contractors with a myriad of advantages, including energy savings, lower sound levels, improved indoor air quality, and the potential for utility company rebates.

-Variable-speed technology lets your system work more efficiently in light loads.
-This is because traditional systems operate at a fixed point that is reached, which means achieving the desired temperature and then turning off.
-The system will return to the cycle when the temperature inside your home rises to the desired comfort level.
-The constant cycle uses up an enormous amount of energy, particularly since the system is running at full capacity.
+Variable-speed technology also allows your system to work more efficiently in low load conditions.
+This is because traditional systems use a setpoint reaching the desired temperature before cycling off.
+The system will cycle back on when the temperature of your home is at the desired level of comfort.
+This continuous cycling uses lots of energy, since the unit is constantly running at full capacity.

-With a variable speed system, the compressor runs at a lower than full capacity for long durations and consumes much less energy.
-The system could save you up to 30% in energy costs.
+With a variable-speed system, the compressor is operating at a lower than full capacity for extended periods of time and expends much less energy.
+The system could save you up to 30% on energy costs.

-The use of variable speed technology in combination with other energy-saving improvements like zoning systems or smart controls can improve the overall effectiveness and performance of your system.
-Ask our team of experts whether a system that utilizes Greenspeed Intelligence and variable speed technology is suitable for your home.
+Variable speed technology can be used in combination with other energy efficiency upgrades like zoning systems and smart controls to boost the efficiency of your system and performance.
+Contact our expert team to determine whether a system featuring variable speed technology and Greenspeed Intelligence is the right option for your home.

-We can assist you in making the right choice for your home, by explaining the benefits of a system that uses variable-speed technology and how it can be paired with other energy-efficient products to give you the best results.
-Our certified HVAC professionals have the expertise to guide you through the selection process.
-Call us today to learn more about our innovative Carrier-backed variable speed heating and cooling system.
+We can help you to make the right choice for your home.
+We will provide the benefits of a variable-speed system and how it works in conjunction with other energy efficient products to provide the best results.
+Our licensed HVAC professionals have the knowledge to guide you through the process of selecting.
+Call us now to learn more about our innovative Carrier-backed variable speed heating and cooling system.

 Wi-Fi(r) Controls

-Wireless smart thermostats let homeowners to take greater control over their HVAC systems while also reducing energy costs and increasing comfort.
-They use wireless technology to connect to an app on a smartphone or computer, allowing users the ability to monitor and alter the temperature of their home from afar.
-Depending on the model the devices are able to detect patterns in the household and automatically alter schedules to minimize energy use when there is no one home or increase comfort when homeowners are home.
+Wireless smart thermostats give homeowners more control over their HVAC system, reducing the cost of energy and increasing comfort.
+These models use wireless communication to connect to a computer or smartphone app, allowing users the ability to monitor and alter the temperature of their home from afar.
+Depending on the model they can also detect patterns in the household and automatically alter schedules to reduce energy consumption when no one is home or increase comfort when residents are at home.

-Smart thermostats let you monitor your system at all times.
-They can even tell when you’re away from your home and go into an energy-saving mode called ‘Away’ to help reduce your power bills.
-When you return to your home, they’ll change to the ”Home” mode to ensure maximum comfort.
+Smart thermostats are simple to use and let you check your system at any time.
+They can tell when you are away from home and enter an energy-saving “Away” mode to save on your electric bill.
+When you return to your to your home, they’ll change to the ”Home” mode for the best comfort.

-The Wi-Fi(r) controls are more advanced than standard programmable thermostats and offer added convenience features, such as email notifications, remote system monitoring and a personalised web-based portal that functions as your thermostat.
-They also let you control multiple zones from a single device.
-They are the perfect solution for managing a home vacation or rental property from afar.
+The Wi-Fi(r) controls are more sophisticated than conventional thermostats and include additional features for convenience, such as emails, remote system monitoring and a personalised web portal that acts as your thermostat.
+They can also be used to control multiple zones from one device.
+These are ideal for managing a rental or vacation home from far away.

 The Wi-Fi(r) control’s sensors and smart programming can dramatically reduce your home’s energy consumption by 10 percent or more.
-They can not only reduce your energy bills, but also reduce your carbon footprint, and contribute to a cleaner environmental footprint.
+They’ll not only reduce your energy bills, but they can help reduce your carbon footprint and contribute to a healthier environment.

 Energy START(r) Certification

-ENERGY STAR is one of the most well-known and recognized labels in the country.
-It’s on your appliances, lighting bulbs, refrigerators and other appliances.
-You can be sure that the items bearing the ENERGY STAR label have been independently tested to make sure they adhere to strict standards for energy efficiency and help reduce greenhouse gas emissions.
+ENERGY STAR has become one of the most recognizable and easily recognized brands across the United States.
+You’ll find it on appliances, lighting bulbs, refrigerators and other appliances.
+You can be assured that products bearing the ENERGY STAR label have been independently tested to ensure they comply with strict energy efficiency standards and help reduce greenhouse gas emissions.

-The same standards that apply to individual products can be applied to a building’s entire.
-To be eligible for ENERGY STAR certification, buildings must demonstrate at least 15% better performance than ASHRAE 90.1-2010 (or the state building code that it is permitted).
-The performance benchmark is based on a variety of elements that affect energy usage such as weather conditions and occupancy.
-It also considers the size and type of heating and cooling systems.
+The same standards that are in place to individual products can be applied to entire building.
+To earn the ENERGY STAR certification, buildings must demonstrate at least 15% more performance than the ASHRAE 90.1-2010 (or the state building code that it is permitted).
+The performance benchmark is based on a number factors that influence energy usage in relation to weather conditions and occupancy.
+It also takes into consideration the size and type of heating and cooling systems.

-To qualify to be eligible for the ENERGY STAR certification, a structure has to be verified by a HERS Rater.
-The HERS Rater inspects the insulation, air barrier and HVAC equipment within a home to ensure they are properly installed and sized correctly.
-The Rater performs detailed inspections on ventilation and duct leakage.
+To qualify to be eligible for ENERGY STAR certification, a home must be verified by a HERS Rater.
+The HERS Rater checks the home’s insulation, air barrier, and HVAC equipment to ensure that they are sized and installed correctly.
+The Rater performs detailed inspections on vent leakage and duct leakage.

-These actions will help homeowners save money and energy while safeguarding their health and the environment.
-This makes ENERGY STAR a great way to add value for any home or apartment.
-Studies have proven that the ENERGY STAR approved apartments and homes are usually sold or rented at higher prices than those without the certification.
+These steps will aid homeowners in saving money and energy while protecting their health and environment.
+This is what makes ENERGY STAR certification an excellent way to increase the value of any home or apartment building.
+Studies have proven that ENERGY STAR certified apartments and homes are usually rented or sold for higher prices than those without the certification.

 High-Efficiency Systems

-A high-efficiency HVAC system is more than just a way to reduce your energy costs.
-It’s also a way to improve the environment and reduce carbon emissions.
-High-efficiency systems use up to one third less energy than previous versions, resulting in lower energy bills.
-High-efficiency systems cut greenhouse gas emissions and also use environmentally friendly, non-toxic refrigerants that are ozone-friendly.
+A high-efficiency HVAC system is more than just an option to save money on energy bills.
+It is also a great option to cut carbon emissions and improve the environment.
+High-efficiency systems use up to 1/3 less energy than older models, which results in lower utility bills and substantial energy savings.
+High-efficiency systems cut greenhouse gas emissions and utilize low-ozone, non-toxic refrigerants.

-It could cost more to install a new high-efficiency, energy-efficient system than a previous model.
-However it will pay for itself in the long run by lowering cost of energy and maintenance.
+A new high-efficiency system might cost more upfront than an old model but it will be able to pay for itself in energy savings and maintenance costs over the lifetime of the system.
 It could also boost the value of your home which makes it easier to sell.

-Heating and cooling account for 45% of the electricity consumed by the average household.
-You can begin saving money on your energy bills when you replace your old HVAC system with an energy-efficient unit.
-You can easily find an Carrier furnace or AC that meets your requirements by determining the annual fuel utilization efficiency (AFUE) rating.
-The higher the AFUE rating, the more efficient the unit is.
+Heating and cooling accounts for 45percent of the electricity that is used in the average home.
+Installing a new HVAC system with a high-efficiency unit will begin saving energy costs from the first bill you receive.
+You can easily find a Carrier furnace or AC that meets your requirements by looking up the annual fuel utilization efficiency (AFUE) rating.
+The greater the AFUE, the higher the efficiency.

 Explore More